|A typical "Manure Vault" in a Chicago alley in 1918.|

 One strategy to deal with all the manure was the underground manure vault to diminish the problem.
 Manure was bailed and transported out of the city, along with manure being incinerated.
 The ultimate solution to the manure problem was just beginning in the U.S.

 In 1893 Frank Duryea was reported to have made the first horseless carriage trip on U.S. roads in Springfield, Massachusetts.
 He traveled approximately 600 yards before engine problems forced him to stop and make repairs.
-He went on to found the first U.S. car company with his brother, the Duryea Motor Wagon Company.
+America's First Automobile Race took place in Chicago, Illinois, in 1895.
+Winner, Frank Duryea, traveled 54 miles at an average of 7.5 mph in 10 hours and 23 minutes, including repair time, marking the first U.S. automobile race in which any entrants finished.

 |Today, horses are equipped with bags to collect their manure before it hits the Chicago streets.|